SquadFM/Squad-Field-Manual/README.md

 * TBH - To be honest
 * TC - Territory Control
 * Team - Faction - One of the 2 groups fighting each other
 * Technical or Techni (teck-e) - reference to the Insurgent/Militia force’s Technical Trucks.
 Can also refer specifically to the Armed Technical Truck.
+Usually pickup trucks with guns mounted on the back.
 * Throw Frags - Throw Fragmentation Grenades to SL’s desired target
 * Throwing - The act of losing a game on purpose.
 * Tilted - Being frustrated or put on edge to the point where it hinders your ability to play.